spurin/container-args/README.md

 # Development

-Modify the C source code (logargs.c) as needed for further customization.
+Modify the C source code (logargs.c) as needed for further customisation.
 Remember to rebuild the container image to apply your changes.